Zerocool211/Text-Based-Game/README.md

 # Text-Based-Game

-Text Based Gamne Is Closed Source Atm, But In The Future It Will Become Open Source.
+Text Based Game Is Closed Source Atm, But In The Future It Will Become Open Source.

 Text Based Game Is A Text Adventure Where You Can Level Up, Fight Monsters And Do More.